Skip to main content

 Cowork is powerful but has constraints.
 Understanding them prevents frustration:

-Partial solution -- general memory: Claude's general memory (available on Pro, Max, Team, and Enterprise plans since late 2025) automatically captures your preferences, project conventions, and frequently referenced information across sessions.
-This means Claude will remember things like "this user prefers TypeScript" or "their project uses FastAPI" without being told each time.
-However, general memory does not provide structured project contexts like Claude Code's CLAUDE.md files.
+General memory (available on Pro, Max, Teams, and Enterprise plans since late 2025) automatically captures your preferences, project conventions, and frequently referenced information across sessions.
+This means Claude remembers things like "this user prefers TypeScript" or "their project uses FastAPI" without being told each time.

 2. Memory: What Works and What's Coming